 3GPP RAN1 responded in its Liaison Statement to IEEE 802 dated November 2016 (3GPP R1-1613770) by noting that the choice of size of the partial subframes to be used is also a function of the specification impact for considering many different sizes, eNB and UE implementation complexity and also the incremental gains that can be obtained.

-IEEE 802 is pleased to note that 3GPP has decided to specify support for multiple starting and ending positions in an LAA subframe, as specified in 3GPP RP-170848.
-IEEE 802 requests that 3GPP RAN1 use this feature to define transmissions of finer granularity (i.e. shorter subframes) in order to better approximate the channel occupancy to the minimum time required to transmit higher priority data, in the case the channel has been obtained using the access mechanisms of the higher priority data, and not allow transmission of lower priority data .
+IEEE 802 is pleased to note that 3GPP has decided to specify support for multiple starting and ending positions in an LAA sub-frame, as specified in 3GPP RP-170848.
+IEEE 802 requests that 3GPP RAN1 not only use this feature but also define shorter sub-frames for LAA similar to what are defined for licensed LTE as part of 3GPP RP-161299.
+This will ensure that transmissions of finer granularity are possible for LAA, in order to better approximate the channel occupancy to the minimum time required to transmit higher priority data, in the case the channel has been obtained using the access mechanisms of the higher priority data and not allow transmission of lower priority data .

 In the meantime, IEEE 802 requests that:

-3GPP RAN1 notify IEEE 802 on the progress of the work item to incorporate multiple starting and ending positions for LAA and specifically whether it will lead to the provision for shorter subframes.
+3GPP RAN1 notify IEEE 802 on the progress of the work item to incorporate multiple starting and ending positions for LAA and specifically whether it will also provision shorter sub-frames for LAA.

-3GPP RAN1 confirm that such multiple starting and ending positions will be supported by LAA devices in a mandatory manner
+3GPP RAN1 confirm that such multiple starting and ending positions and shorter sub-frames will be supported by LAA devices in a mandatory manner

 There is not consensus on Issue 8: “The maximum continuous transmission time should be limited to avoid blocking latency sensitive traffic on coexisting networks”, but resolution can result from satisfactory RAN4 testing & deployment experience